 The patient feels pain in his chest; he found it hard to breathe.
 Sometimes there is very hard pain in the side.
 All of these symptoms appear suddenly.
 After treatment, people usually recover, but the pneumothorax can be repeated several times in a row.

-Usually there is no danger to human life when pneumothorax.
+Usually there is no danger to human life.

 You can only reduce the likelihood of its manifestations: to maintain a good physical condition and do breathing exercises.